 This makes ozone a powerful disinfectant, even as the oxygen helps improve blood flow and enhance the immune and healing responses.
 Administered as a gas, it can reach areas in the mouth that are otherwise inaccessible, including the dentinal tubules, accessory root canals, and periodontal pockets.

-Dental ozone can be used to kill decay-causing bacteria or to harden compromised tooth structure, effectively eliminating tooth sensitivity.
+Dental ozone can be used to kill decay-causing bacteria or help harden compromised tooth structure, effectively eliminating tooth sensitivity.
 Surgical sites can be thoroughly disinfected.

 And because ozonated water runs through our water lines, it ensures that those lines stay absolutely clean.